MIT-LCP/mimic-code/mimic-iii/buildmimic/duckdb/README.md

 ### Create DuckDB database and load data

-You can do all of this will one shell script, `import_duckdb.sh`, located in this repository.
+You can do all of this with one shell script, `import_duckdb.sh`, located in this repository.

 See the help for it below: